-Stuffed Neer Dosa also known as Madke Tellav in Tulu is a traditional snack from the Mangalorean cuisine.
+Stuffed Neer Dosa also known as Madke Tellav in Tulu (local language spoken in Mangalore) is a traditional snack from the Mangalorean cuisine.

 Though a Mangalorean, my knowledge about Mangalorean cuisine is limited to whatever Mangalorean dishes my mother cooked.
 Though neer dosa was regularly made at home, I was not aware about Madke Tellav.
 Recently a cousin remarked that I have not yet posted the recipe of Madke Tellav on my blog, and that was when I actually got to know about this dish.
 Madke Tellav is nothing but neer dosas stuffed with coconut and jaggery mixture.
 When I heard about this, I was sure that I would love this dish as I have a crazy sweet tooth.

 Neer dosa is a lacey rice crepe made form unfermented rice batter.
 Neer dosa literally means water dosa in Tulu.
 Neer dosa stuffed with coconut and jaggery mixture makes for a healthy snack.
 It tastes somewhat similar to steamed modak and manjal ireta gatti (patolis).
 So, if you have a sweet tooth like mine, do give this recipe a try.

 Neer Dosa literally means water dosa in Tulu.
 It is a soft, thin and lacy dosa which is made by soaking rice for a few hours and then blending the soaked rice till its smooth.
 The batter is not fermented.
 The consistency of the batter for neer dosa is very thin.
 Neer dosas are versatile enough to be paired with chutney/ chicken curry/ egg curry and even coconut-jaggery mixture.

 About Stuffed Neer Dosa